duarteocarmo/duarteocarmo.com/content/posts/34-nftuga-experimentation.md

 I *did* learn a lot during the process, which was my main goal.
 And even though I wasn't totally sold on the concept, I did end up with 20 unique items in a database that might exist for a long time.
 Bobino already asked me for one, and I'll give a couple away to friends as well.

-If you, dear reader are interested in any of these, leave me an email with your public key address on Solana, and I'll send you one as well.
+If you, dear reader are interested in any of these, leave me an email with your public key address on Solana, or fill out [this](https://forms.gle/q9NeyfQdwbFBaSbc8) form, and I'll send you one as well.

 Here's the list to all 20 NFTugas, with links to their location on the Solana blockchain: